ncoughlin/ground-control-40-dev-board/README.md

 - 14 x Mill-Max 1440-4-00-15-00-00-03-0 nail head pins
 - 14 x Harwin H3185-05 Pin Socket
 - 2 x Samtec SQT-110-01-FM-S-RA 1x10 horizontal pin socket
+- 2.8-3mm thick silicone pad or other spacer of this thickness

 ## Ordering

+PCB's are ordered using the gerber files in the `gerbers` directory.

 PCB's can be ordered through JLCPCB.
 The minimum order volume is 5 pieces per board, and there are three boards.
 The cost is actually quite reasonable.

-Electronics components can all be found on Mouser.

 Choc v1 switches available through various vendors depending on your preferred flavor.

 CFX keycaps available from Chosfox and various other vendors.

+Additional electronics components can all be found on Mouser.
+Search using the part numbers listed above.

 ## Assembly